New York Cerebral Palsy Lawyer

-Athetoid dyskinetic cerebral palsy: The second most commonly diagnosed form of cerebral palsy, it is characterized by muscle problems throughout the body.
+- Athetoid dyskinetic cerebral palsy: The second most commonly diagnosed form of cerebral palsy, it is characterized by muscle problems throughout the body.
 While normal in intelligence, the child can have trouble sitting, walking, speaking and/or controlling facial muscles.

 - Ataxic cerebral palsy: The rarest diagnosed form of cerebral palsy, it affects fine motor skills.

-Mixed cerebral palsy: Doctors commonly will diagnose a child as having mixed cerebral palsy, or some combination of the above forms or symptoms.
+- Mixed cerebral palsy: Doctors commonly will diagnose a child as having mixed cerebral palsy, or some combination of the above forms or symptoms.